Policies

 Viewing policy decisions in the dashboard

-Every blocked or approval-pending decision is recorded in the span.
+Every blocked decision is recorded in the span.
 Open any span in the dashboard to see:

-For retrospective audit across many spans, use the Audit Trail.
+For retrospective audit across many spans, use the Audit surface.